UK rescued 444 migrants from Channel crossing as Rwanda deportation flight cancelled

 UK rescued 444 migrants from the English Channel crossing as Rwanda deportation flight cancelled

-More than 440 people were rescued trying to cross the English Channel on Tuesday - the same day the UK pulled its first Rwanda deportation flight.
+More than 440 people were found trying to cross the English Channel on the same day as the UK’s first scheduled deportation flight to Rwanda.

 This was the highest number to make an attempt on the same day in two months.

-It came as the UK attempted to start deporting asylum seekers arriving in the UK to Rwanda, which ministers have insisted would disrupt the activies of people smugglers.
+It came as the UK attempted to start deporting asylum seekers arriving in the UK on unofficial routes - such as on small boats across the Channel - to Rwanda.

 Register for free to continue reading